raoul2000/yii2-workflow/guide/about-workflows.md

 ## Attaching the behavior

 To be able to manage our Post model inside the workflow, we must take care about following points :
-- *check that our model inherits from* ActiveRecord : the *SimpleWorkflowBehavior* can only be attached to ActiveRecord objets.
+- *check that our model inherits from* ActiveRecord : the *SimpleWorkflowBehavior* can only be attached to ActiveRecord objects.
 - add an attribute that will be used to store the current status of a post.
 We will use attribute `status` with type VARCHAR(40) for our example, but it can be any attribute.